Hiring Selected Senior and Other High-Level Leaders (as noted in this procedure): Senate Committee Involvement (Twin Cities, Morris, Rochester)

-President** Executive Vice President and Provost Educational Policy Vice President for the Academic Health Center Vice President for Research Research Vice President and Chief Financial Officer Finance and Planning Special Assistant to the President for Government Relations Chief of Staff, President's Office Vice President and Chief Information Officer Information Technologies, Library Vice President for Human Resources Faculty Affairs Vice President for Equity and Diversity Equity, Access, and Diversity Vice President for University Services Finance and Planning Chancellor (not Crookston or Duluth) Vice Provost and Dean of Graduate Education Educational Policy, Research Vice Provost and Dean of Undergraduate Education Educational Policy Vice Provost for Faculty and Academic Affairs Faculty Affairs, Academic Freedom and Tenure Vice Provost for Distributed Education and Instructional Technology Vice Provost for Student Affairs Student Affairs Assistant/Associate Vice President, Sponsored Projects Administration Research Associate Vice President Audits Finance and Planning General Counsel Judicial University Librarian Library Director of Equal Opportunity and Affirmative Action Equity, Access, and Diversity President and CEO, University of Minnesota Foundation Finance and Planning Director, Intercollegiate Athletics (Twin Cities campus) Advisory Committee on Athletics, Faculty Academic Oversight Committee for Intercollegiate Athletics
+President** Executive Vice President and Provost Educational Policy Vice President for Clincial Affairs and Dean of the Medical School Vice President for Research Research Vice President and Chief Financial Officer Finance and Planning Special Assistant to the President for Government Relations Chief of Staff, President's Office Vice President and Chief Information Officer Information Technologies, Library Vice President for Human Resources Faculty Affairs Vice President for Equity and Diversity Equity, Access, and Diversity Vice President for University Services Finance and Planning Chancellor (not Crookston or Duluth) Vice Provost and Dean of Graduate Education Educational Policy, Research Vice Provost and Dean of Undergraduate Education Educational Policy Vice Provost for Faculty and Academic Affairs Faculty Affairs, Academic Freedom and Tenure Vice Provost for Distributed Education and Instructional Technology Vice Provost for Student Affairs Student Affairs Assistant/Associate Vice President, Sponsored Projects Administration Research Associate Vice President Audits Finance and Planning General Counsel Judicial University Librarian Library Director of Equal Opportunity and Affirmative Action Equity, Access, and Diversity President and CEO, University of Minnesota Foundation Finance and Planning Director, Intercollegiate Athletics (Twin Cities campus) Advisory Committee on Athletics, Faculty Academic Oversight Committee for Intercollegiate Athletics

 Senate Committee Participation in the Appointment of Search Committees